Ian MacNeil (scenic designer): Early life and career

 MacNeil has designed for many London venues, including the National Theatre, the English National Opera, the Almeida Theatre, the Young Vic, the Lyric Hammersmith, the Barbican Theatre, and the Royal Court Theatre.
 He has won the Laurence Olivier Award for Best Set Design twice, for An Inspector Calls and Ariodante.

 In 1999, MacNeil staged the international tour of the Pet Shop Boys promoting the release of their album Nightlife.

 Personal life

-MacNeil is openly gay.
-He claims he was aware of his sexual identity by the age of five, but never discussed his feelings with his parents, who were divorced, or the stepmother who raised him.
-He was twenty when he sent his father a letter revealing his secret.
-The elder MacNeil was not especially surprised and eventually very supportive.
+Ian MacNeil is openly gay.
 In 1993, Robert MacNeil spoke publicly about his son's homosexuality at the National Lesbian and Gay Journalists Association convention, and in a 1994 episode of The MacNeil/Lehrer NewsHour, the two discussed their relationship.
 "It's terribly important that a public figure say I love my gay son," the younger MacNeil has said.
 "It needs to be within the sphere of what's everyday and ordinary, and not be gothic."

 MacNeil and director Stephen Daldry were involved in a relationship for 13 years.
 They met at an outdoor production of Alice in Wonderland in Lancaster in 1988 and, after seeing each other sporadically, Daldry decided he wanted to make a commitment.
 MacNeil was more reticent, but eventually the two settled in a bedsit in Camberwell and began collaborating on theatrical productions.